 The principal aim of this residency program is to educate, equip and foster compassionate, growth-minded physicians in the specialty of Physical Medicine and Rehabilitation, who will be life-long learners and who will contribute significantly to their patients, the field of Physical Medicine and Rehabilitation and society by providing and promoting excellent whole person care.

-Clinical competence in Physical Medicine and Rehabilitation as measured by achievement of graduation target level milestones in the competency areas of Patient Care, Medical Knowledge, Systems-Based Practice, Practice-Based Learning and Improvement, Professionalism, and Interpersonal and Communication Skills, across a spectrum of ages, impairments, and clinical settings, including proficiency with joint, soft tissue and spasticity injections, and electrodiagnostic testing.
+Clinical competence in Physical Medicine and Rehabilitation as measured by achievement of graduation target level milestones in the competency areas of Patient Care, Medical Knowledge, Systems-Based Practice, Practice-Based Learning and Improvement, Professionalism, and Interpersonal and Communication Skills, across a spectrum of ages, impairments, and clinical settings, including proficiency with joint, soft tissue and spasticity injections, electrodiagnostic testing, and musculoskeletal ultrasound.

 A commitment to compassionate, patient-centered care and development of a framework and skills to address psychosocial and spiritual aspects of a patient's care.

-Development of a framework and skills to regularly use evidence-based research and tools to stay current on the best evidence to guide clinical practice and to deliberately maintain up-to-date knowledge and skills in Physical Medicine and Rehabilitation.
+A commitment to life-long learning and development of a framework and skills to regularly use evidence-based research and to guide clinical practice and deliberately maintain up-to-date knowledge and skills in Physical Medicine and Rehabilitation.